-- To test a new component, first run it as the driver component of a simulation all by itself.
+- General: - Naming is important.
+You do not want the name of your component to overlap with another, so make sure it is unique. - Be sure to commit all the files and directories that are needed to build and run your component.
+This means the executables, Makefiles, component script, helper scripts and input files. - Testing: - To test a new component, first run it as the driver component of a simulation all by itself.
 This will make sure that the component itself works with the framework. - The next step is to have a driver call just your new component to make sure it can be discovered and called by the driver properly. - The next step is to determine if the component can exchange global data with another component.
-To do this run two components in a driver and verify they are exchanging data properly. - When testing IPS components and simulations, it may be useful to turn on debugging information in the IPS and the underlying executables. - If this is a time stepping simulation, a small number of steps is useful because it will lead to shorter running times, allowing you to submit the job to a debug or other faster turnaround queue.
+To do this run two components in a driver and verify they are exchanging data properly. - When testing IPS components and simulations, it may be useful to turn on debugging information in the IPS and the underlying executables. - If this is a time stepping simulation, a small number of steps is useful because it will lead to shorter running times, allowing you to submit the job to a debug or other faster turnaround queue. - Debugging: - Add logging messages (services.info(), services.warning(), etc.) to make sure your component does what you think it does. - Remove other components from the simulation to figure out which one or which interaction is causing the problem - Take many checkpoints around the problem to narrow in on the problem. - Remove concurrency to see if one component is overwriting another's data. - Documentation: